zzulueta/mslearn-ai-agents/Instructions/07-use-agent-tools-with-mcp.md

        model=model_deployment,
        name="my-mcp-agent",
        instructions="""
-       You are a helpful agent that can use MCP tools to assist users.
+        You have access to an MCP server called `microsoft.docs.mcp` - this tool allows you to search through Microsoft's latest official documentation.
+Use the available MCP tools to answer questions and perform tasks.""",
-       Use the available MCP tools to answer questions and perform tasks.""", tools=mcp_tool.definitions,
+       tools=mcp_tool.definitions,
    )
     ```